Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```

-5. If the webrtc client is an offerer, to create an offer description, use `CreateOfferAsync()`:
+5. If the WebRTC client is an offerer, to create an offer description, use `CreateOfferAsync()`:

     ```csharp
     ...